k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md

 # **Where are Reference Tables Stored?**

-CommonDB is an SQLite database used for storing reference tables common to all LUIs (MicroDBs).
+CommonDB is an SQLite database used for storing all Reference Tables.

-In a distributed system, a copy of the CommonDB is stored on each Fabric node that is involved.
+In a distributed system, a copy of the CommonDB is stored on each Fabric Node.
 Fabric handles their cross-synchronization and ensures that the local CommonDB SQLite file is always available for queries from within each Fabric session.

-This enables writing JOIN clauses, locally, between any common table and any LUI using only one SQL query, thus providing instantenous data access and computing resources to these queries.
+This enables writing JOIN clauses, locally, between any common table and any LUI using regular SQL queries, thus providing instantenous data access and local computing resources to these queries.